qiushiyan/ios-transformers/README.md

-# Using Transformer Models on Mobile Devices (IOS)
+# Integrating Transformers into IOS applications

-This repository explores several ways of integreating transformers models to SwiftUI.
+This repository explores several ways of integreating transformers models into ios applications using SwiftUI.